 Whiplash is a type of neck injury that occurs when a person’s neck violently jerks back and forth due to a sudden force, as explained by Mayo Clinic.
 However, it is common for whiplash to cause different types of head trauma, including traumatic brain injuries (TBIs) if the whiplash causes the individual to hit their head.
 As such, whiplash can be both a coup and contrecoup injury.

-If an individual suffers injuries to their neck and their head because they hit it on the wheel as a result of the whiplash, then this can be classified as a coup-contrecoup injury.
+If an individual suffers injuries to their neck and head because they hit it on the wheel due to the whiplash, then this can be classified as a coup-contrecoup injury.
 If you or a loved one experienced whiplash in an accident and sustained an injury, you may qualify to demand compensation for any damages that followed.
 Our legal team can help you build a case after hearing about your situation in a free consultation.

 What Is The Difference Between Coup, Contrecoup, and Coup-Contrecoup Injuries?